This document serves as a guide for reviewing PRs that apply autoware_agnocast_wrapper.

 The version can be found in the

 middleware/external/agnocastsection ofautoware.repos.
-For instructions on building and installing from source, see the Agnocast README.
+For instructions on building and installing from source, see the Agnocast Environment Setup guide.

 Method 2: agnocast_wrapper::Node Inheritance Review Procedure#